Abandoned shopping carts are like stood up date nights.

 Memes and GIFs are a rage, especially among millennials who turn to the internet for everything.
 Look for trending memes and GIFs, a picture or even something funny to get the reader’s attention.
 You could use phrases like ‘Where did you go?’ or ‘Why did you leave me?’ to highlight the sense of being abandoned.
 If you have the creative abilities, you could even create your own memes or GIFs.

 This could be followed by the abandoned items, an added discount code or even other similar product options.
+Better yet, spice up the subject lines to increase click through rate.

 3. Ask a question

 Asking a question is the start to a solution, and in our case, to make a purchase.
 Send a triggered email that directly asks customers if they have forgotten about the cart, are still deciding or are looking for something else.
 For example, you could ask the question: ‘Still thinking it over?’
+The question could also be utilized in your subject line.

 4. Say it like you mean it!